vas3k/btt-touchbar-presets/README.md

 - Calendar
 - Fantastical 2

-#### Nifty features:
+#### Full list of features:

-- Thoughtfully considered UI and UX designed to *fully* replace the default Touch Bar
+- Designed to *completely* replace the stock Touch Bar interface
-- Fullscreen button doubles as esc key, *always* stays docked to the left
+- Fullscreen button doubles as esc key, always docked to the left
 - Two finger slide on the Touch Bar to change volume
 - Three finger slide on the Touch Bar to change brightness
 - Hold down Volume Down button to mute